cbedwards-dfw/testmaker/README.md

 test functions using the `testthat` framework.
-When writing functions for packages and for other large projects (especially involving multiple people or functions), it’s also valuable to write small tests to check that provided inputs are what you intend them to be.
-I’m involved in work that has a few dataframes that are used repeatedly in many functions (either generating them or taking them in as arguments).
+When writing functions for packages and for other large projects (especially involving multiple people or functions), it’s also valuable to write small tests to check that arguments inputs are what you intend them to be.
+In many cases these tests are small, but when arguments or outputs can be dataframes that should have specific configurations of columns, column names, and column types, writing tests can become tedious.

-This package streamlines writing R code checks the basic characteristics of a dataframe: dimensions, column names, column types.
-The central conceit of this package is that as a developer you have a template dataframe with the correct characteristics; the functions in this package identify those characteristics, write appropriate R code to test for them, and print that code / copy it to your system clipboard for easy adding to your code.
+This package streamlines that process by using a template dataframe with the appropriate charactereristics (e.g., the input dataframe you are using when developing your code), and generates testthat code or input checks to compare the output or input characteristics against those obtained from the template.
+Notably, by generating R code for these tests, this workflow does not require that the template dataframe be available to the user at runtime, and allows easy moidfication of the tests to rmove individual criterion.

 This package was inspired by a package development workshop put on by Andy Teucher (<https://andyteucher.ca>) and Sam Albers